neurlang/pygoruut/README.md

 pygoruut = Pygoruut(writeable_bin_dir='/home/john/')
 ```

-If you want to cache it in user's home subdir .goruut, use:
+To cache in the user's home subdirectory `.goruut`:

 ```python
 from pygoruut.pygoruut import Pygoruut

 pygoruut = Pygoruut(writeable_bin_dir='')
 ```

+---

+Let me know if you'd like a Markdown file or a diff patch format for updating the original `README.md`.